chaoticbob/Cinder-Emscripten/README.md

 Welcome to the very experimental and unofficial port of Cinder to Emscripten.
 This is a 'for messing around with' port.
 It should not be used for production.
 Use at your own risk. :)

+You can find some demos that have been built with Cinder Emscripten here: [http://chaoticbob.github.io/Cinder-Emscripten](http://chaoticbob.github.io/Cinder-Emscripten).

 You are welcome to report any issues here - on this repo.
 You are also welcome to make any Pull Requests against this repo.
 #### Installing Emscripten
 This requires the ``incoming`` version of Emscripten and CMake 3.1.
 It does not work with ``latest`` as far as I know.
 So grab the Emscripten portable SDK [from here](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).
 Linux or OS X is hightly recommended!
 This has not been tested on Windows.
 Once you have it installed and are ready to go: